-INSIDE : Check out the best events and what are MUST DO’s during the Albuquerque Balloon Fiesta!
+INSIDE : Check out the best events and the MUST DO’s during the International Albuquerque Balloon Fiesta!
 The world’s biggest Hot Air Balloon Event.
 It is so much fun for kids and adults alike!

 Every October, people from around the world flock to Albuquerque, New Mexico for the Albuquerque International Balloon Fiesta.
 It has grown to become the largest balloon event in the world.
 The Balloon Fiesta attracts hundreds of thousands of guests to enjoy a 9 day long celebration of color and hot air balloon excitement.

 Having lived in Albuquerque for over twelve years now, this is an event that you never tire of!!
 Today I will be sharing What to do during Albuquerque’s Balloon Fiesta because it’s an event that visitors and locals love!